emigimenezj/eloquent-javascript-notes/NOTES.md

 > There are two special values, written `null` and `undefined`.

 - **Automatic Type Conversion** ⭐
-> When an operator is applied to the « wrong » type of value, JavaScript will quietly convert that value to the type it needs.
+> When an operator is applied to the "wrong" type of value, JavaScript will quietly convert that value to the type it needs.
 >
 > ```javascript
 > console.log(8 * null)